openSUSE/news-o-o/_posts/2010-10-25-opensuse-weekly-news-issue-146-is-out.markdown

 "In openSUSE 11.3, laptops installed with the BCM4311/BCM4312/BCM4321/BCM4322 Wireless LAN cards like the Dell Inspiron 1525 do not have drivers installed and hence do not work out of the box.
-In Dell this Wireless card is labelled as Dell 1395 Wireless card.
-The broadcom-wl package which contain Broadcom™s IEEE 802.11a/b/g/n hybrid LinuxÂ® device driver for use with Broadcom™s BCM4311-, BCM4312-, BCM4321-, and BCM4322-based hardware doesn™t seem to work. (...)"
+In Dell this Wireless card is labelled as â€œDell 1395 Wireless cardâ€.
+The broadcom-wl package which contain Broadcomâ€™s IEEE 802.11a/b/g/n hybrid LinuxÂ® device driver for use with Broadcomâ€™s BCM4311-, BCM4312-, BCM4321-, and BCM4322-based hardware doesnâ€™t seem to work. (...)"